 Through more than 400 church stewardship initiatives in the last 20 years, CIF’s Campaigns & Consulting ministry has learned that there are four main questions about your donor base you need to ask—and answer—before you begin.
 By doing so, you can help ensure your initiative gets off on the right track and is poised for success!

-1. How many people would call your church their church home?
+How many people would call your church their church home?
+This is the first question we’ll pose.

 Not everyone who attends your church will become a member.
 Some will attend for years but will never go through the membership steps.
 Others will become members after only a short time.